Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

 A significant drawback of the lazy sampling strategy sketched above is that it causes all nodes in the network to stay in idle listening for an entire \name slot -- even when no \packet is sent.
 To reduce this idle listening time and thus the overall radio-on time, \name exploits a different strategy, which we call \textit{direction-aware sampling}.

 The main idea behind this strategy is to let the nodes switch their radio on only shortly before the flood is expected to ``pass by''.
-In low-power networks, traffic often flows in one direction only, e.g., from an initiator towards all other nodes in the network in data dissemination scenarios~\cite{Ferrari11+Glossy, Doddavenkatappa2013+Splash, Du2015+Pando} or from all nodes to a sink in data collection~\cite{Istomin2016+Crystal}.
-If the direction of the traffic is known -- hence the name \textit{direction-aware} sampling -- \name can exploit this information to run an efficient sampling strategy.
+In low-power networks, traffic often flows in one direction only, e.g., from an initiator towards all other nodes in the network in data dissemination scenarios~\cite{Ferrari2011+Glossy, Doddavenkatappa2013+Splash, Du2015+Pando} or from all nodes to a sink in data collection~\cite{Istomin2016+Crystal}.
+If the direction of the traffic is known -- hence the name \textit{direction-aware} sampling -- \name can exploit this information to run an efficient sampling~strategy.

-In a dissemination scenario like the one considered in \glossy, for instance, traffic always flows from a fixed initiator to all other nodes.
-If \name is used in this scenario, the counter~$c$ of the packlet received by a forwarding node depends on the distance in hops between the node and the initiator.
-If the topology of the network can be assumed to be static or vary slowly, this distance -- and thus, the counter~$c$ -- can also be assumed to be constant or to vary only a little across consecutive floods. \name exploits this situation and lets each node keep in memory two values -- $c_{min}$ and $c_{max}$ -- which are estimates of the counters of the first and last packlet that a node is supposed to be able to receive.
+In the scenario considered in \glossy, for instance, traffic always flows from a fixed initiator to all other nodes.
+If \name is used in this scenario, the counter~$c$ of the \packlet received by a forwarding node depends on the distance in hops between the node and the initiator.
+If the topology of the network can be assumed to be static or vary slowly, this distance -- and thus, the counter~$c$ -- can also be assumed to be constant or to vary only a little across consecutive floods. \name exploits this situation and lets each node keep in memory two values -- $c_{min}$ and $c_{max}$ -- which are estimates of the counters of the \packlets with the lowest and highest counter, and thus, the ``earliest'' and ``latest'' \packlet a node is expected to receive.
+Both values $c_{min}$ and $c_{max}$ are used by the nodes to compute when to turn the radio on and off, respectively.
 The value of $c_{min}$ is set to the lowest value of $c$ ever received.
-The computation of $c_{max}$ is slightly more elaborate.
-Each time a packlet is received, the current value of the counter -- indicated with $c_{new}$ -- is integrated in the average $c_{avg}$ of all received values of $c$ and $c_{max}=c_{avg}$.
-However, if $c_{new} \geq {avg} + \Delta_c$, then $c_{max} = c_{new}$.
-This is because $c_{max}$ determines for how long nodes will keep their radio on waiting for a packlet.
-Underestimating $c_{max}$ would thus cause a node to switch off its radio too early, which in the worst case could stop the propagation of the flood.
-The strategy chosen to set both $c_{min}$ and $c_{max}$ are very conservative can definitely be improved in future work.
-The design of \name actually opens up opportunities for designing further smart sampling strategies beyond the two -- lazy and direction-aware -- discussed in this paper.
+The value for $c_{max}$ can be computed as follows: